June 1, 2017

 Our final two skewers, skin and tail, were cholesterol bombs.
 The skins were a tasteless slob of undercooked fat hidden beneath a burnt surface.
 The tail was in fact a chicken’s rear end, which some believe causes cancer or carries nasty toxins.
 Such fear is unfounded and in Hong Kong many swear this is the best part of a chicken.
 Chewy and not overly oily, the tails had a slightly nutty flavour and didn’t make me regret to pack on the fat.

 Feeling like one more dish, we ordered a Scotch egg instead of the popular deep fried cauliflowers or corn tempura.
 Those dishes seemed too large for us and I wanted to see how the distinctly Western snack of Scotch egg would be presented at a yakitori restaurant.
 The result was a soft-boiled egg topped with tari sauce and mayonnaise; under the cruncky surface was a soft coating of minced meat.
 Taken in one bite and the taste was similar to takoyaki.

 I paid $950 for two, including a discretionary 10% tip.
 I can see why Yardbird has remained popular for so long as it has successfully targeted the right customer base.
 From what I observed many come to Yardbird as the first stop of a long night out, even on weekdays.
 Some of its skewers, namely the dark meat portions, are some of the best I have had in Hong Kong.
 The atmosphere is lively and the wide-ranging drink list contains something for almost everybody.

-Yardbird might well be one of the two or three best yakitori joints in town — most places offer more than chicken to qualify as a true one.
-But broaden the scoop a little and include all the staggering number of izakayas, it will take someone who never ventures outside of the expat districts to suggest Yardbird stands out above its peers, many of which offer a more extensive menu of food at roughly 2/3 the price.
+Yardbird might well be one of the two or three best yakitori joints in town — most places offer more than chicken to truly qualify as one.
+But broaden the scoop a little and include all the staggering number of izakayas, it will take someone who never ventures outside of the expat districts to keep coming back to Yardbird as many of its peers offer a more extensive food menu at roughly 2/3 the price.

 Address: 33 Bridges St, Sheung Wan